etiennecollin/ift4055/report/main.typ

 and use its output embeddings as the state.
 Set Transformers are a type of transformer that is particularly useful to process inputs when the order of the data does not matter, as is the case with our list of points and the output of the GP.
-Using a set transformer, it is possible to make sure that every permutation of a list of numbers is treated the same way.
+By using a set transformer, it is possible to make sure that every permutation of a list of numbers is treated the same way.

 We use a model architecture based on transformers which use an encoder and a